Baby Won’t Stop Crying? Here’s What You Can Do Right Now!

 Trust your instincts.

-You will know the difference between a fussy baby and excessive crying that is cause for concern.
+You will know the difference between a fussy baby and excessive crying which is cause for concern.

 Dealing with a non-stop crying baby is tough.